-An inclusive social studies curriculum is built upon the integration and exploration of issues related to diversity and racism.
-This approach requires a clear and well-developed understanding of multicultural/anti-racist teaching approaches.
+A social studies curriculum that advocates social justice is built upon the integration and exploration of issues related to inclusion, diversity and racism.
+This approach requires a clear and well developed understanding of multicultural/anti-racist teaching approaches.
 It should not be assumed that simply providing students with learning resources that are "multicultural" or that deal with issues of inequality or diversity is sufficient to create an inclusive social studies classroom.
 To have a positive effect, as well as an anti-racist/anti-bias impact on the classroom, multicultural materials need to be part of meaningful learning experiences that encourage students to critically explore and analyze the significance of the issues discussed or information presented, personally and collectively.